atharvamhaske/atharvamhaske/README.md

 <h2 >Hello,I am <strong>Atharva here !! </strong> </h2>
-I try to code until my eyes and mind gets agreed to what i see on screen.
+“I keep coding until my eyes and mind agree with what I see on the screen.”